Lua - Basic Syntax

 First Lua Program

 Lua provides a mode called interactive mode.
-In this mode you can type in instructions one after the other and get instant results.
-This can be invoked in the shell by using the lua -i or just lua command.
-Once you type in this, press Enter and interactive mode will be started as shown below.
+In this mode, you can type in instructions one after the other and get instant results.
+This can be invoked in the shell by using the lua -i or just the lua command.
+Once you type in this, press Enter and the interactive mode will be started as shown below.

 $ lua -i $ Lua 5.1.4 Copyright (C) 1994-2008 Lua.org, PUC-Rio quit to end; cd, dir and edit also available